Etonogestrel: Device description

 Nexplanon/Implanon consists of a single rod made of ethylene vinylacetate copolymer that is 4 cm long and 2 mm in diameter.
 It is similar to a matchstick in size.
 The rod contains 68 mg of etonogestrel (sometimes called 3-keto-destrogestrel), a type of progestin.
 Peak serum etonogestrel concentrations have been found to reach 781–894 pg/mL in the first few weeks, gradually decreasing to 192–261 pg/mL after one year, 154–194 pg/mL after two years, and 156–177 pg/mL after three years, maintaining ovulation suppression and contraceptive efficacy.
-Serum levels maintain relatively stable through 36 months, which implies that the method may be effective for longer than three years.
+Serum levels maintain relatively stable through 36 months.

-Although not formally approved by the manufacturer for more than three years, studies have shown it remains a highly effective contraceptive for five years.
+Nexplanon/Implanon was originally FDA-approved for 3 years of use; based on extended-use efficacy data it is now FDA-approved for five years of use.

 It is a type of progestogen-only contraception.